 - Process group

 Experiential therapies: Experiential therapy offers you the opportunity to engage in activity-oriented experiences that may incorporate recreation or active education into the therapeutic process.
-Every week that you are in residential treatment at Center for Hope, you will have several opportunities to participate in experiential therapies such as the following:
+Every week that you are in residential treatment and rehab at Center for Hope, you will have several opportunities to participate in experiential therapies such as the following: